Estimating Conditional Mutual Information for Dynamic Feature Selection: Problem formulation

-The goal of DFS is to select features separately for each prediction, and achieve both low acquisition cost and high predictive accuracy.
+\textbf{Dynamic feature selection.} The goal of DFS is to select features separately for each prediction, and achieve both low acquisition cost and high predictive accuracy.
 Previous work has explored several approaches to design a selection policy, including training the policy with RL \citep{kachuee2018opportunistic, janisch2019classification}, imitation learning \citep{he2012cost, he2016active}, and following a greedy policy based on CMI \citep{ma2019eddi, covert2023learning}.
 We focus here on the latter approach, where the idealized policy selects the feature with maximum CMI at each step, or where we define $\pi^*(x_S) = \argmax_i I(\rvy; \rvx_i \mid x_S)$.
-Note that the CMI is equal to the following KL divergence \citep{cover2012elements}:

-\revision{Intuitively, the CMI represents how much observing $\rvx_i$ improves our ability to predict $\rvy$ when a subset of the features $x_S$ is already observed.} This approach is consistent with greedy uncertainty minimization \citep{covert2023learning} and is also the basis of Bayesian experimental design \citep{lindley1956measure, bernardo1979expected}.
-The idealized selection policy is accompanied by an idealized predictor, which is the Bayes classifier $f^*(x_S) = p(\rvy \mid x_S)$ for classification problems.
+Intuitively, the CMI represents how much observing $\rvx_i$ improves our ability to predict $\rvy$ when a subset of the features $x_S$ is already observed, and it is defined as the following KL divergence \citep{cover2012elements}:

-Under certain assumptions about the data distribution, it is known that selecting features with $\pi^*(x_S)$ provides performance within a multiplicative factor of the optimal policy \citep{chen2015sequential}.
-However, the CMI policy is difficult to implement because it requires oracle access to the data distribution: computing \cref{eq:cmi} requires both the response and feature distributions $p(\rvy \mid x_S)$ and $p(\rvx_i \mid x_S)$ for all $(S, i)$, which presents a challenging modeling problem.
-Some works have approximated $I(\rvy; \rvx_i \mid x_S)$ using generative models \citep{ma2019eddi, rangrej2021probabilistic, he2022bsoda}, while others have directly modeled $\pi^*(x_S)$ \citep{chattopadhyay2023variational, covert2023learning}.
+The idealized selection policy is accompanied by an idealized predictor, which is the Bayes classifier $f^*(x_S) = p(\rvy \mid x_S)$ for classification problems, and under certain assumptions it is known that this provides performance within a multiplicative factor of the optimal policy \citep{chen2015sequential}.
+However, the CMI policy is difficult to implement because it requires oracle access to the data distribution: computing \cref{eq:cmi} requires both the distributions $p(\rvy \mid x_S)$ and $p(\rvx_i \mid x_S)$ for all $(S, i)$, which presents a challenging modeling problem.
+For example, some works have approximated $I(\rvy; \rvx_i \mid x_S)$ using generative models \citep{ma2019eddi, rangrej2021probabilistic, he2022bsoda}, while others have directly modeled $\pi^*(x_S)$ \citep{chattopadhyay2023variational, covert2023learning}.

 When we follow the greedy CMI policy, another question that arises is how many features to select for each prediction.
 Previous work has focused mainly on the fixed-budget setting, where we stop when $|S| = k$ for a specified budget $k < d$ \citep{ma2019eddi, rangrej2021probabilistic, chattopadhyay2023variational, covert2023learning}.
 We instead consider variable budgets in this work \citep{kachuee2018opportunistic, janisch2019classification}, where the goal is to achieve high accuracy given a low \textit{average feature cost}.
 Unlike many works, we also consider distinct, or non-uniform costs for each feature.
 As we discuss in \Cref{sec:method}, these goals are made easier by estimating the CMI in a discriminative fashion.